joelek/overdrive/readme.md

 ### BIN/CUE

 Create a disc image with the BIN/CUE file format through the `cue` task.
-The format is recommended for unprotected discs containing audio tracks.
+The format is recommended for basic discs containing audio tracks.

 ```
 overdrive cue F: image.cue